-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Tuesday, June 30, 2015.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Tuesday, June 30, 2015.

 If you are not making money, you are not really in business.
 This is the mantra that most small business owners live by.
 After all, this is what really matters to such owners.
 So when the threat of a lawsuit is thrown around by a disgruntled customer, or a competing business decides to sue, it becomes quite difficult to resolve the legal issue.
 As such the court will do what it can within its power to get the parties to settle.